Leavitt Insurance Services of Los Angeles can enhance your workers compensation management program.

 Return to work: If an injury takes your employee out of commission, your insurance provider can help you plan for their return to work.
 This might include transitional work.
 An earlier return to work is associated with better outcomes for the employee and your business.

 Telehealth: If an employee is injured, getting them medical care is an important step.
 An unwarranted ER trip to the hospital can make claim costs increase significantly, impacting your e-mod.
-Choose a work comp expert with services to help you make sure that any injured worker gets quick and quality care.
+Choose a work comp provider with services to help you make sure that any injured worker gets quick and quality care.
 This could be telemedicine services or a comprehensive telehealth program.